MyMood-Alexa/MyMood/README.md

   [https://www.w3schools.com/js/js_conventions.asp](https://www.w3schools.com/js/js_conventions.asp)

 One exception is that we prefer
 ```
 if(...) {
     ...
 }
 else {
     ...
 }
 ```
 over
 ```
 if(...) {
     ...
 } else {
     ...
 }
 ```
 * Code should be tested before issuing a pull request
 * Code needs to be reviewed and receive the approval of 2 other developers before being rebased and merged
 * There should be 1 commit per task, even if changes were made in response to feedback.
 This makes issue tracking and bug fixing a lot easier.
-Each commit should also have a matching issue in waffle with the same header
+Each commit should also have a matching issue in waffle with the same header.

    E.g. If the task is to add a button to the interface, there should only be 1 commit for it in the commit tree

 ### Environment Setup Instructions